palkan/action_policy/docs/rails.md

 # Using with Rails

-Action Policy seamlessly integrates with Rails applications.
+Action Policy seamlessly integrates Ruby on Rails applications seamlessly.

-In most cases you don't have to do anything except from writing policy files and adding `authorize!` calls.
+In most cases, you do not have to do anything except writing policy files and adding `authorize!` calls.

 ## Controllers integration

-Action Policy assumes that you have `current_user` method which specifies the current authenticated subject (`user`).
+Action Policy assumes that you have a `current_user` method which specifies the current authenticated subject (`user`).

 You can turn off this behaviour by setting `config.action_policy.controller_authorize_current_user = false` in `application.rb`, or override it: